pgellert/dental-website/src/markdown/en/dental-services/oral-surgery.md

 ## Root resection

 Root resection is a type of surgery that is used to remove part of a tooth's root.
 This procedure is typically needed when the root is damaged or infected.
-This type of srugery is often recommended when the tooth is already fitted with a dental crown or a bridge.
+This type of surgery is often recommended when the tooth is already fitted with a dental crown or a bridge.
 The surgery is performed by making an incision in the gums and then removing the damaged or infected root.

 ## Small cyst removal